-Confederate Tribes of the Umatilla Reservation Code
+Statutes of the Confederated Tribes of the Umatilla Indian Reservation

 (Amended March 24, 2014) CRIMINAL CODE AND PROCEDURES Chapter 3.
 CRIMINAL PROCEDURE Part 7.
 GENERAL PROVISIONS

 SECTION 3.33.
 COURT REPORTER AND TRANSCRIPTS.

 All trials shall be recorded by a Court Reporter.
 Any party wishing a transcript of the trial shall bear the cost therefore.